MaraScott/react-native-fabricjs-image-editor/docs/docs/api/molecules.md

 ## KonvaSelectionBox

-KonvaSelectionBox Molecule - Renders a selection box with transform handles in Konva All handles are Konva shapes for proper event handling
+KonvaSelectionBox Molecule - Renders a unified Group containing:
+1. Selection UI (border, handles)
+2. Element content (passed as children)
+All transformations apply to the Group, affecting both UI and content together

 ### Import